th-we/deskflow-wiki/Command-Line.md

   -1, --no-restart         do not try to restart on failure.
 *     --restart            restart the server automatically if it fails.
   -l  --log <file>         write log messages to file.
-      --no-tray            disable the system tray icon.
-      --enable-drag-drop   enable file drag & drop.
+      --enable-crypto      enable TLS encryption.
+      --tls-cert           specify the path to the TLS certificate file.
   -f, --no-daemon          run in the foreground.
 *     --daemon             run as a daemon.
       --yscroll <delta>    defines the vertical scrolling delta, which is 120 by default.
+      --enable-drag-drop   enable file drag & drop.

+      --sync-language      enable language synchronization.
+      --invert-scroll      invert scroll direction on this
+                             computer.
   -h, --help               display this help and exit.
       --version            display version information and exit.

 * marks defaults.

 The server address is of the form: [<hostname>][:<port>].
 The hostname must be the address or hostname of the server.
 The port overrides the default port, 24800.
 ```

-Unlike `deskflows`, `deskflowc` has no config file.
+Unlike `deskflow-server`, `deskflow-client` has no config file.
 The options are set either at runtime by the command line on the client,
 or for settings inherited from Synergy server they are set at connection time.

 ## Options for `deskflow-core --server`

-Taken from a MacOS X 10.11 system:
+Taken from a MacOS X 15.3 system:
 ```
+Usage: ./deskflow-server [OPTIONS]

+Options:
+  -h,--help                   Print this help message and exit --config-toml TEXT          Use TOML configuration file
-Usage: deskflows [--address <address>] [--config <pathname>] [--daemon|--no-daemon] [--name <screen-name>] [--restart|--no-restart] [--debug <level>]
+Usage:  [--address <address>] [--config <pathname>] [--daemon|--no-daemon] [--name <screen-name>] [--restart|--no-restart] [--debug <level>]
+      --enable-drag-drop   enable file drag & drop.

-Start the deskflow mouse/keyboard sharing server.
+Start the Deskflow mouse/keyboard sharing server.

   -a, --address <address>  listen for clients on the given address.
   -c, --config <pathname>  use the named configuration file instead.